jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) would adversely affect the integrity of the tax system:
   (b) the Commissioner has revoked under subsection (7) in the last 2 years:
   (c) was surrendered by the person in the last 2 years in anticipation of a revocation.
-(5) If the Commissioner approves a person, the Commissioner must notify the person, and publish the approval in a publication chosen by the Commissioner.
+(5) If the Commissioner approves a person, the Commissioner must notify the person, and publish the approval.
 The approval starts from the date that the person requests approval.
 (6) The Commissioner may, at the Commissioner’s discretion, revoke approval as an accepted research and development certifier.
-If the Commissioner revokes a person’s approval, the Commissioner must notify the person, and publish the revocation in a publication chosen by the Commissioner.
+If the Commissioner revokes a person’s approval, the Commissioner must notify the person, and publish the revocation.
 The revocation starts from the date that the revocation is published.
 (7) The Commissioner must revoke a person’s approval if— (a) the person is liable for a promoter penalty under section 141EB:
   (b) the person has given a research and development certificate to another person who has, in the 2 years before the income year,—